-- 7. Ctrl-click the Subscribe button to show the inspector. - 8.
-Drag from the circle to the right of Touch Up Inside to the File's Owner icon and release, then click buttonPressed to establish a connection between the Subscribe button and the button's action method:
+- 8. Ctrl-click the Subscribe button to show the inspector. - 9.
+Drag from the circle to the right of Touch Up Inside to the File's Owner icon and release, then click buttonPressed to establish a connection between the Subscribe button and the button's action method.
+Repeat for the changePassword button, and select changePasswordButtonPressed, to establish a connection between the changePassword button and the button's action method: